 Whāia Te Ararīrā: "Seek the strong pathway."

-In our conversations between teachers, students and whānau about course selection or career paths we encourage the idea of identifying and following the pathways which lead to the best outcomes.
+In our conversations between kaiako | teachers, ākonga | students and whānau about course selection or career paths we encourage the idea of identifying and following the pathways which lead to the best outcomes for the individual.

 Te reo Māori: